-So, despite that there are multiple two-page illustrations (in which I always lament the appearance of another actual recipe), I have been cooking may way through some of the recipes.
+So, despite that there are multiple two-page illustrations (in which I always lament the lack-of-appearance of another actual recipe), I have been cooking may way through some of the recipes.
 I don’t know if it is just discovering the taste of the place, or if Gregory-Smith favors certain recipes, but most of them have basically had the same flavor profile.
 It is a taste that I find exciting and delicious, but my family is not really with me on this.
 I think it’s the emphasis on bitter and tart?
 Which are two of my favorite things to taste.
 Of course, there’s also the sweet and savory, umami and sometimes a little spicy, but all those olives and preserved lemons?
 Mmm!
 Two of my favorite things in the world.
 (Without waiting weeks for my own preserved lemons to preserve, I did have to make a trip to a specialty grocer for some of the ingredients needed.
 You won’t find preserved lemons, ox cheeks, or dried chermoula at the Piggly Wiggly.)

 I have tried Herby Couscous Salad, Red Chicken with Fries (D’jaj m’Hamer), Truck Stop Kefta, and Chicken, Preserved Lemon, and Olive Salad.
 They all received a thumbs up or even a thumbs up enthusiastically (the top two ratings in my six-tiered rating system), which means they will be making another appearance.
 I find the directions to be my speed: not too detailed and not too sparse.
 Goldilocks-ish.
 And I love experimenting and trying new things in the kitchen, especially when we come across new things that really seem to belong at our family’s table, such as the D’jaj m’Hamer.
 (I was also pleased when a friend commented on my Insta that her husband is Moroccan and D’jaj m’Hamer is most definitely a “thing.”)
 I look forward to trying more recipes over time, such as Night Stall Noodles and Ox Cheeks, Lamb Tagine, Fried Halloumi Cheese, Aicha’s Chicken Couscous, stuffed flatbreads, and Pomegranate and Chocolate Cake.